zaghlol94/Machine-Translation-Seq2Seq/README.md

 # Machine-Translation-Seq2Seq
-This rebo is a pytorch implementation of [Sequence to Sequence Learning with Neural Networks](https://arxiv.org/abs/1409.3215) on [Multi30k](https://metatext.io/datasets/multi30k) dataset using De->En pair language, the algorithm achieved 17.50 Belu-score.
+This repo is a pytorch implementation of [Sequence to Sequence Learning with Neural Networks](https://arxiv.org/abs/1409.3215) on [Multi30k](https://metatext.io/datasets/multi30k) dataset using De->En pair language, the algorithm achieved 17.50 Belu-score.

 # Setup And Inference